 Last but very much not least, I always recommend letting the translator know what your budget is from the outset, rather than waiting for a quote from them.

 That way, they know immediately whether your budget is compatible with their rates, and neither of you waste any time in negotiations.

-So, now that you know exactly how to describe your project, maybe you’re ready for a your free consultation with me. choose the time that suits you best and let’s talk about your project.
+So, now that you know exactly how to describe your project, maybe you’re ready for your free consultation with me.
+Choose the time that suits you best and let’s talk about your project.